Raspberry Pi Setup

 Tips

-- Use Telegram to chat with Mycelos from your phone (no browser needed)
+- Use Telegram to chat with Mycelos from your phone (no browser needed — see connectors).

-.localmDNS service for easy discovery - Use a USB SSD instead of the SD card for better database performance
+raspberrypi.localresolves on iOS and macOS. - Put the data volume on a USB SSD instead of the SD card for better database performance: bind-mount your SSD path with

-- The Web UI works great on mobile browsers
+MYCELOS_DATA_DIR=/mnt/ssd/mycelosin.env. - The web UI works well on mobile browsers — Mycelos is PWA-friendly.